sophAi/arch_2013/stories/cv_2018_pdf.rst

 *Tools for submission and recovering of Gaussian software (Shell Script)*

-g09tools [`1`_-\ `6`_] will scan all the Gaussian input files in a folder and construct the qsub/bsub script for submitting to the PBS system.
-It will automatically recognize the status of the Gaussian job (failed or running).
-If failed jobs are detected, it will retrieve the last SCF snapshot and continue the SCF steps.
-It is written in shell script language.
+g09tools [`1`_-\ `9`_] will scan all the Gaussian input files in a folder and submit the Gaussian jobs to the high-performance computing cluster.
+It will automatically detect the status of the Gaussian job (failed or running).
+If the failed jobs are detected, it will retrieve the last SCF state and continue the SCF steps.
+It was written in shell script language.

 _________________________________________________